-5 Suggestions for Shorter Turn Times
+Some Hints for Swifter Turn Times

 - Are you ordering appraisals online?

-- It's relatively easy to appraise a cookie-cutter house.
-What takes time is analyzing how differing details add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'll find out on our own, knowing them sooner will likely make your report arrive quicker.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we will find out on our own, knowing them early on makes your report arrive quicker.

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
 It's never been easier to keep track of the status of your report.